Frequently asked questions by teachers and schools

 Q. How can I get Continuing Education Credit for the HPI products I've used?

-A. Each of The SUM Program Career Development Series units are prior-approved by AHDI for up to 10 Continuing Education Credits.
+A. Each of The SUM Program Career Development Series units is prior-approved by AHDI for up to 10 Continuing Education Credits.
 Contact AHDI for information about receiving your credits.

 Schools, are you ready to learn more about using SUM Program curriculum to enhance your medical transcription program?
 Sign up for a free consultation now!
 It's quick, easy, and free.